ON PREGNANCY…

 I’ve got this new body that doesn’t look good in my old clothes and is too small for the clothes I’ve already purchased postpartum (I’m shrinking).

 I’m not high femme.
-Though I love wearing dresses sometimes and experimenting with makeup, I also enjoy a good flannel and beanie situation with a fresh face.
+Though I love wearing dresses sometimes and experimenting with makeup, especially with products from makeup factory cosmetics, I also enjoy a good flannel and beanie situation with a fresh face.
 This has always been me.
 I love being a mom but my opportunities to get dressed up, do my hair AND makeup are few and far between.
 It honestly hasn’t happened yet.

 And that’s okay.
 My son is healthy and happy and I can put my style on hold for a bit longer because I just don’t have the resources (read: nanny, house cleaner, personal chef) to be here for my kid AND here for my appearance.
 I certainly try my best, though.